Hike and Bike Trails

 Pickett Trail was built in the 1970s and historians say it was named after Bill Pickett, a famous rodeo cowboy.
 Pickett Trail is a natural trail with portions being of hard rock surface.
 Steps and stairs provide access along the trail.
 The width of the trail varies from 4 feet to 6 feet.
 Pickett Trail goes through rock formations and outcroppings that are hard to find and unique to the area.

 The trail connects to the existing San Gabriel River Trails which is fully accessible and 8.2 miles.
 The San Gabriel River Trails follow the North and South San Gabriel River through San Gabriel Park and ultimately to Lake Georgetown.
 Pickett Trail picks up where the San Gabriel River Trails end at Blue Hole Park.

 Pickett Trail is a natural progression down the South San Gabriel River.
 This trail provides for a more challenging hike than our other trail systems and is not ADA accessible.
 This newly restored trail has been made usable and safe for the citizens without damaging the natural beauty of the river corridor.

 Garey Park has more than 7 miles of trails spanning the entire park, giving hikers and horseback riders an opportunity to explore the park’s beautiful natural areas.

 The shared-use trail is 4.68 miles.
 The trail is made of crushed white limestone and is 10′ wide and can accommodate both hikers and horseback riders alike.

-In addition, there are there are 2.6 miles of pedestrian-only trails, which are made up of red crushed granite.
+In addition, there are 2.6 miles of pedestrian-only trails, which are made up of red crushed granite.